 New manager training should include a repeatable structure: state the behavior, explain the impact, define the expectation.
 No fluff.
 No vague encouragement disguised as accountability.

-2. The impact was a missed deadline, quality issue, safety concern, or customer problem.
+- The impact was a missed deadline, quality issue, safety concern, customer problem, or team disruption.

 Conflict Resolution and Coaching for Independence

 Conflict is data.
-It tells you where expectations are misaligned, where communication is breaking down, or where someone feels unheard.
-Training should teach managers to surface conflict early, address it directly, and resolve it without pretending to be Switzerland.
+It tells a manager where expectations are misaligned, where communication is breaking down, or where someone feels unheard.
+Training should teach managers to surface conflict early, address it directly, and resolve it without pretending neutrality will fix everything.

 At the same time, managers must learn to coach instead of rescue.
 When someone brings a problem, good managers do not automatically become the answer machine.
 They ask questions, build ownership, and force critical thinking.
 Dependency does not scale.